-In this article we will walk through the process of planning your connections.
-We will share tips and best practices, along with answering common questions both beginners and Knack pros have about connections.
+This article will guide you through the process of planning your connections.
+We will provide helpful tips, best practices, and answers to common questions that both beginners and Knack pros may have about connections.

-If you're not sure whether you need to use connections, check out our guide to Connect Related Data.
+If you're not sure whether you need to use connections, check out our guide to Connecting Related Data.
 You will find many examples of how connections are used in Knack apps to:

-- Ensure users only have access to their own data: Limit the data that users see on a page so that they only see the data that is relevant to themselves.
-This way, customers only see the orders they have created once they login.
+Ensure users only have access to their own data: To ensure a personalized experience, restrict the data displayed on each page so that users only see information that is relevant to them.

-- Run calculations and visually summarize your data: Create reports that show the total sales made in a given month and even how much each salesperson contributed to that total.
+Run calculations and visually summarize your data: Generate reports that provide an overview of the total sales achieved within a specific month, and even analyze the individual contributions of each salesperson towards that overall total.

-We will plan out the connections for a customer portal.
-You can see the finished app here: Customer Portal Demo App.
+Tip: We will plan out the connections for a customer portal app.
+You can see the finished app here: Customer Portal App.